 Now, here comes the BUT.
 Things can get out of hand sometimes.
 And, alcohol can certainly affect your wedding photography.
 In this post, I’m going to take a look at some of the issues that I see pop up during a wedding.
 And give you some pointers on what to think about when planning alcohol for your wedding.

 Drinking to excess

 This is the big one.
 The entire wedding party getting sloppy drunk isn’t the only consideration to make when planning for alcohol but it is the most obvious, so I’ll start here.
-There are two groups of people who are in most wedding photographs: the wedding couple and the bridal party.
+Two groups of people are in most wedding photographs: the wedding couple and the bridal party.
 For that reason, it is important that members of these two groups are careful with their alcohol consumption.

 The wedding couple

 You hired a professional wedding photographer so you could remember your wedding day for the rest of your life.
 These are the pictures that you will look back on long as your venture into old age.
 I can’t take any pictures at all if one, or both, or you can’t stand up.
 This might not happen at many weddings, but it does happen.
 And some of this is not just drinking to excess, but it’s drinking without eating.
 Just a few sips of champagne on an empty stomach can make any bride pass out.